Check it out! There is a new model available.

 2 5/8 Inch Barrel Diameter

-Two-Piece, Hybrid (Aluminum Barrel and Composite Handle) Baseball Bat
+Two-Piece, Hybrid (Alloy Barrel & Composite Handle) Baseball Bat

 USA Baseball (USABat) Certified Stamp